What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 What Asama Trails Are Closed Due to Volcanic Activity?

 The route to Asama from Karuizawa is the shortest trek, but it has been closed off since an eruption in 2004.
 So, to get close to Asama, hikers first need to climb the outer rim and go back down into the valley.
 Then, climb up to Mt.
 Maekake.
-Maekake was the closest you could get to Asama.
+Maekake is the closest you can get to Asama safely.

-Unfortunately, when Asama was upgraded from level 1 to level 2 activity, the trail up to Maekake closed.
+However, when Mount Asama was upgraded from level 1 to level 2 activity, the trail up to Maekake closed.
 Under a level 2 warning, no one is permitted within 2 Km of Asama.

 When I hiked Asama in June 2023, I was eager to reach Maekake because it was the closest I could get to Asama.
 However, I failed to realize it was closed.
 I was disappointed, but luckily the views you get of Asama from Mt.
 Kurofu and Mt.
 Jakotsu were still incredible.